-2. Overview
+2 Overview

-Our research for a solution to the imaging aspect of an HOV system (sensor phenomenology) was guided by the following questions:
+We embarked on research for a solution to the imaging aspect of an HOV system (sensor phenomenology) to resolve the following questions.

-- Is there a band in the EM spectrum that can penetrate through the vehicle's window glass, during day and night and, in adverse weather conditions?
-Do the objects of interest (vehicle passengers) have a consistent appearance in this EM band, irrespectively of their physical characteristics? - 2.
+- 1. Is there a band in the electromagnetic(EM) spectrum that can penetrate through the vehicle's window glass, during day and night and in adverse weather conditions?
+Do the objects of interest (vehicle occupants) have a consistent appearance in this EM band, irrespective of their physical characteristics? - 2.
 If there is more than one band, can we fuse the multiple bands in a meaningful way to increase the detecting power and reliability of the system? - 3.
-Are there appropriate cameras for these bands that have the necessary resolution and speed to live up to the requirements of the problem?
+Are there appropriate cameras for these bands that have the necessary resolution and speed?